Eschatologue/CM_wiki/docs/lore/life/antares.md

 The technological landscape of Antares varies greatly among its nations, influencing the purpose and application of technology.
 While magic exists, its accessibility differs widely.
 Antares' technological spectrum ranges from the equivalent of the 1700s to the 1960s in our world.
 Some nations use traditional methods like horse-based transportation, while others have phlogiston-powered aircraft.

 This diversity affects the weaponry and utilities used by individuals from different nations in this D&D campaign.
 Bandits from Gallia have powerful spellcasters despite their lack of education.
-Dwarven vagrants from Myrkheimr use heavy crossbows, boltcasters, warhammers, and various gadgets.
+Dwarven vagrants from Myrkheim use heavy crossbows, boltcasters, warhammers, and various gadgets.
 Elves from Valinor combine arcane skills, guerrilla tactics, and marksmanship with longbows.
 London mercenaries use firearms to overwhelm foes with relentless streams of projectiles.

 These technological disparities also shape the settings of towns and settlements, creating unique and distinctive environments.